 Tiffany’s three credos: “May I leave my corner of the world better than I found it,” “Do unto others…” and “Where there’s a will, there’s a way.”

-Browne belongs to the Caroline Scott Harrison Chapter of the Daughters of the American Revolution, Society of Indiana Pioneers, Mayflower Society and Portfolio Club.
-She was a founding member and president of the Hoosier Chapter of the Victorian Society in America, as founding President (now dissolved).
+Tiffany is a member of the Caroline Scott Harrison Chapter of the Daughters of the American Revolution and Society of Indiana Pioneers, and formerly a member of the Mayflower Society, Portfolio Club and Hoosier Chapter of the Victorian Society in America, as founding President (now dissolved).

 She is the former neighborhood historian and association president of Herron-Morton Place Association.

 She was honored to be the “Choose Indy” Project Manager for Plan 2020, the city’s bicentennial plan; she was a member of the Stanley K. Lacy Leadership, class 39, under the moderation of the Honorable Judge Sarah Evans Barker; and was a twice a finalist for Junior Achievement’s “Best and Brightest.”

 She is currently working on a book about Indianapolis bicycle history, expected to be complete in 2023 and is happily married to a dreamy silver fox, and is mom to two teacup Pomeranians, @2blackpoms, Renzo and Carlo.